-2. Restore docker-compose services data to Hyperscale deployed on the Kubernetes setup (in Persistent Volume)
+2. Restore docker-compose services data to Hyperscale deployed on the Kubernetes setup (in Persistent starting the migration process.

 Install the required version of the Hyperscale Compliance Engine using Kubernetes.
 For more information about the installation steps, refer to the https://hyperscalemasking.delphix.com/docs/latest/installation-and-setup-kubernetes section.